Contents

 • E – Easy to Consume

 Perhaps with the exception of case studies which are at times longer-form (but still have their place as we’ll describe below), mistakes lists, cheat sheets, and calculators all fit this criteria.
-And they can be actually useful for both you and your prospects.

 For example, mistakes lists and cheat sheets can help prospects solve real problems in their businesses by creating awareness of things they’re getting wrong and providing them with actionable tactics or strategies to make improvements.